you-loan/LaraVueFy/TUTORIAL.md

 Ok, it's all good but this application do nothing and have a single page with a single message.
 In a real world application probably we need to do more than this.
 Let say for example we want to have an homepage and a contact page.
 In this case we can use **[VueRouter](https://router.vuejs.org/)** and two components to handle the two pages we need.

-Create our compoments into `resoureces/js/components` folder naming them `Home.vue` and `Contact.vue`.
+Create our components into `resoureces/js/components` folder naming them `Home.vue` and `Contact.vue`.
 They will look very similar to our initial `App.vue` like the following:

 **Home.vue**: